For parents navigating separation, custody conflict, and what comes after

 The other parent stays.
 A new living pattern forms.
 Judges will not uproot children from the family home.
 That decision — made in five minutes — shapes the next four years.

-You gave her the kids every other weekend to keep things civil.
+You gave the other parent the kids every other weekend to keep things civil.
 Courts treat established patterns as the status quo.
 What started as a temporary arrangement became the legal baseline.

 04 The bank accounts got emptied